 April 2020 saw a 20.3-point improvement in the US personal savings rate to 33%, marking an all-time high.
 The reason behind this jump is the COVID-19 pandemic that caused Americans to curb spending and stockpile cash.

-According to the Statista statistics on saving money, Americans had $345 billion in 529 savings plans.
+According to statistics on saving money, Americans had $347.6billion in 529 savings plans as of June 2020.
 This plan gained in popularity in 2019, because in 2018 such savings totaled $288 billion.
 Another drastic improvement in the total value of the 529 savings plans was noted in 2013.
 That year, the total amount reached $203 billion from $145 billion in 2011.

 For those unfamiliar with this college savings plan, it offers tax and financial aid benefits.
 It’s primarily used for education expenses, but you can use it for other costs as well.
 The latter option comes with federal income taxes and a 10% penalty on any earnings.